automano/FALL2016-CSE559-Project2-Panorama/README.md

 # FALL2016-CSE559-Project2-Panorama
-More details can be found in Wiki.
+More details are shown in Wiki.